The Nature Trail

 The Vermont Department of Forests, Parks and Recreation is currently exploring the potential for a loop trail to exist on the parcel.
 Currently the parcel can be used for dispersed pedestrian recreation allowing the public to meander through the ancient forest.

-A planning grant to the Lamoille County Planning Commission is providing funds for the graphic design of interpretive signs for the trail.
-The plan is to install the signs in Summer 2022, once funds are raised for producing them.
+A planning grant to the Lamoille County Planning Commission is provided funds for the graphic design of interpretive signs for the trail.

 Dragon Brook in high water